 It is hard to speak of evolution without inadvertently attributing to it intent.
 I might say, ‘beetles evolved to fly’, which sounds like the beetles had a choice in the matter.
 Of course they didn’t.
 Or I might say, ‘evolution guides us’, or ‘evolution wants us’.
-No, evolution can’t guide us or want us to do anything; it’s not a sentient entity, but a process.
+No, evolution can’t guide us or want us to do anything; it’s not a sentient entity, it’s a process.

 We use these expressions because they are convenient shortcuts to refer to the process of natural selection.

 A monkey born with the propensity to break nuts and eat the kernels has an abundant food source, and is more likely to survive a drought and pass on its genes.
 Over time, all its descendants will have the propensity to break nuts and eat the kernels.
 Natural selection has ‘guided’ a behavioural change.

 But let’s say a giraffe is born with genes giving it an extra leg.
 This giraffe has trouble running fast and is easily caught by a predator, so it doesn’t live long enough to pass on its genes.
 Therefore, we won’t see many giraffes walking around with five legs.

 So, although gene mutations are random, over generations the mutations beneficial to the species can become normal to the species.
 That’s the process of natural selection.
 It is generally thought that most physical features and behavioural traits of organisms came about in this way.

 ‘How do different species come about?’

-Over tens of thousands of years, and with that different geography and conditions, the two groups of giraffes will develop so many differences that if you were to bring them together and mate them, they could not produce fertile offspring.
+Over tens of thousands of years, with those different conditions the two groups of giraffes will develop so many differences that if you were to bring them together and mate them, they could not produce fertile offspring.
 The two types of giraffes would have become separate species.

 The giraffe’s closest extant (living) relative is the okapi, which lives in the Congo rainforest.